cliff42/hack-the-valley-2021/README.md

 # hack-the-valley-2021 - Natural Event Tracker
 Live site: https://natural-event-tracker-client.herokuapp.com/

-Winner of Best Nature Hack and Best Use of Twilio Awards at Hack the Valley 2021.
+Winner of the Best Nature Hack and Best Use of Twilio awards at Hack the Valley 2021.
 Devpost Link: https://devpost.com/software/natural-event-tracker

 To Run Locally: